Stephen Krashen

-Stephen D. Krashen (born May 14, 1941) is an American linguist, educational researcher and activist known for developing the input hypothesis, a group of five hypotheses of second-language acquisition.
-He is Emeritus Professor of Education at the University of Southern California.
+Stephen D. Krashen (born May 14, 1941) is an American linguist known for developing the input hypothesis, a group of five hypotheses of second-language acquisition.
+He is a professor emeritus of education at the University of Southern California.
 He moved from the linguistics department to the faculty of the School of Education in 1994.

 Work

-Stephen Krashen received a Ph.D. in Linguistics from the University of California, Los Angeles in 1972.
+Stephen Krashen received a Ph.D. in linguistics from the University of California, Los Angeles, in 1972.

 Krashen has among papers (peer-reviewed and not) and books, more than 486 publications, contributing to the fields of second-language acquisition, bilingual education, and reading.
 He introduced various hypotheses related to second-language acquisition, including the acquisition-learning hypothesis, the input hypothesis, the monitor hypothesis, the affective filter, and the natural order hypothesis.
 Most recently, Krashen promotes the use of free voluntary reading during second-language acquisition, which he says "is the most powerful tool we have in language education, first and second."